Identification and Adaptive Control of Markov Jump Systems: Sample Complexity and Regret Bounds

-$\bullet$ {\bf{Learning-based Control and Regret Analysis:}} As a direct application of single-trajectory system identification results, one can provide more sophisticated adaptive control guarantees from regret perspective \cite{abbasi2019model,abbasi2011regret,dean2019sample,faradonbeh2020optimism,hazan2020nonstochastic,mania2019certainty}.
-Specifically, \cite{simchowitz2020naive} achieves $\mathcal{O}(\sqrt{T})$ regret lower bound for adaptive LQR control with unknown system dynamics, while with partial knowledge of the system \cite{cassel2020logarithmic} or persistence of excitation assumptions \cite{lale2020logarithmic}, one can achieve logarithmic regret \cite{cassel2020logarithmic,lale2020logarithmic}, as no additional excitation noise is needed to guarantee learnability of the system.
-However, in the MJS setting, due to the lack of well established identification analysis, prior works provide guarantees \cite{caines1995adaptive, xue2001necessary} from the stability aspect.
-The case of input design without system state dynamics is considered in~\cite{baltaoglu2016online}, which can be thought of as a generalization of linear bandits to have a Markovian structure in the reward function without any continuous dynamic structure.
-However, only a regret lower bound is provided in \cite{baltaoglu2016online}.
-Finally, we refer the reader to the survey papers \cite{gaudio2019connections,matni2019self,recht2019tour} for a broad overview of the recent developments on non-asymptotic system identification, adaptive control and reinforcement learning from the perspective of optimization and control.
+$\bullet$ {\bf{Learning-based Control and Regret Analysis:}} As a direct application of single-trajectory system identification results, one can provide more sophisticated adaptive control guarantees from regret perspective \citep{abbasi2011regret,abbasi2019model,dean2019sample,mania2019certainty,faradonbeh2020optimism,hazan2020nonstochastic}.
+Specifically, \citet{simchowitz2020naive} achieves $\mathcal{O}(\sqrt{T})$ regret lower bound for adaptive LQR control, while \citet{cassel2020logarithmic} and \citet{lale2020logarithmic} achieve logarithmic regret upper bound, with partial knowledge of the system.
+However, in the MJS setting, due to the lack of well established identification analysis, prior works \citep{caines1995adaptive, xue2001necessary} provide guarantees from the stability aspect.
+The case of input design without system state dynamics is considered in~\citet{baltaoglu2016online}, which can be thought of as a generalization of linear bandits to have a Markovian structure in the reward function without any continuous dynamic structure.
+However, only a regret lower bound is provided in \citet{baltaoglu2016online}.
+More recently, \citet{sayedana2023relative} proposes a certainty equivalence-based adaptive control algorithm for MJSs, and shows that it achieves a regret of $\Ocal(\sqrt{T})$ relative to a certain subset of the sample space.
+Finally, we refer the reader to the survey papers \citet{gaudio2019connections,matni2019self,recht2019tour} for a broad overview of the recent developments on non-asymptotic system identification, adaptive control and reinforcement learning from the perspective of optimization and control.